 From smart functions to port selection, we offer plenty of advice in our TV buying guide, which explains the ins and outs of features like HDR, different types of display, and even extended warranties.
 And if you still have questions about smart TV features and capabilities, check out Smart TVs: Everything you need to know.

 For the best picture, we recommend getting a set that offers high dynamic range (HDR) support.
 HDR10 is the base standard, while Dolby Vision is a higher-caliber format.
-Samsung TVs, however, use Samsung's competing HDR10 Plus format, instead of Dolby Vision.
+Samsung TVs, however, use Samsung's competing HDR10+ format, instead of Dolby Vision.
+That's a bit of a shame, considering Dolby Vision is much more popular, but HDR10+ is playing catch up.
+Slowly.

 Port selection is another chief concern.
-More HDMI ports will let you connect more devices, like game consoles and satellite boxes.
-And if you have a soundbar, you'll want to connect it using an HDMI port with eARC.
+More HDMI ports will let you connect more devices, like game consoles and satellite boxes, and you'll want HDMI2.1 for the latest features.
+If you have a soundbar, look out for an HDMI port with eARC — it'll give you access to the most advanced audio formats.

 According to our guide What size TV should you buy?, you'll want to position the TV roughly the same distance from the TV as the diagonal measurement of the screen size – 50 inches from a 50-inch TV, 65 inches from a 65-inch TV, and so on.
 So take the room and placement of the TV into account when settling on the best screen size.